MAIF/melusine/README.md

 ### Dashboard App

 Melusine also offered an easy and nice dashboard app with StreamLit.
-The App contains exploratory dasboard on the email dataset and more specific study on discrimination between the dataset and a neural model classification.
+The App contains exploratory dashboard on the email dataset and more specific study on discrimination between the dataset and a neural model classification.

 To run the app, run the following command in your terminal in the melusine/data directory :